MAJ William Folinusz

 william.folinusz [at] westpoint.edu

-MAJ William (Billy) Folinusz is the executive officer at the Simon Center for the Professional Military Ethic and an instructor for MX400: Officership at the United States Military Academy in West Point, New York.
+MAJ(P) William (Billy) Folinusz is an instructor with the Simon Center for the Professional-Military Ethic at the United States Military Academy (USMA).

-After completing the Maneuver Captains Career Course in 2013, MAJ Folinusz was assigned to the 2nd Armored Brigade Combat Team, 3rd Infantry Division at Fort Stewart, Georgia, until its deactivation.
-In 2014, he transferred to the 1st Armored Brigade Combat Team, 3rd Infantry Division, where he served as tank company commander for Deathknight Company, 1st Battalion, 64th Armor Regiment, deploying in support of Operation Atlantic Resolve.
+After completing the Maneuver Captains Career Course in 2013, MAJ Folinusz was initially assigned to the 2nd Armored Brigade Combat Team, 3rd Infantry Division, at Fort Stewart, Georgia, until its deactivation.
+In 2014, he was transferred to the 1st Armored Brigade Combat Team, 3rd Infantry Division, where he served as a tank company commander for Deathknight Company, 1st Battalion, 64th Armor Regiment, deploying in support of Operation Atlantic Resolve.

-MAJ Folinusz holds a Master of Public Policy from Temple University and a Master of Strategic Studies from the Command and General Staff College.
-In 2025, he earned a Master of Arts in political science (United Nations and Global Policy Studies) from Rutgers University, where he also served as a graduate fellow in the Eagleton Institute of Politics.
+MAJ Folinusz has completed a Master of Public Policy from Temple University and a Master of Strategic Studies from the Command and General Staff College.
+In 2025, he graduated from Rutgers University with a Master of Arts in political science (United Nations and global policy studies), where he also participated as a graduate fellow in the Eagleton Institute of Politics.